rankutah/blog/sites/rank-utah/content/pricing.md

 *Get found on Google Maps and "near me" searches.*

-✓ Google Business Profile Management <br> ✓ Consistent listings on Google, Apple, Bing + 100+ sites <br> ✓ Local keyword research & strategy <br> ✓ Website keyword recommendations <br> ✓ Monthly Analytics Reports
+✓ Google Business Profile Management <br> ✓ Listings on Google, Apple, Bing, and 100+ other sites <br> ✓ Local keyword research & strategy <br> ✓ Website keyword recommendations <br> ✓ Monthly Analytics Reports

 Website Design is not included in this package.